qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterprojections.rst

 ------------------
 Extracts the projection of a raster file and writes it into a world-file.
-The algorithm is derived from the the `GDAL srsinfo utility <http://www.gdal.org/gdalsrsinfo.html>`_ .
+The algorithm is derived from the `GDAL srsinfo utility <http://www.gdal.org/gdalsrsinfo.html>`_ .

 ``Default menu``: :menuselection:`Raster --> Projections`